Not a Member?

 Obtain a complete medical and social history, including partner status, to determine conditions that might influence the selection of an IUS for contraception.

-Exclude underlying endometrial pathology (e.g., polyps or cancer) prior to the insertion of LILETTA in women with persistent or uncharacteristic bleeding because irregular bleeding/spotting is common during the first months of LILETTA use and may preclude adequate assessment after insertion.
-LILETTA is contraindicated in women with uterine bleeding of unknown etiology.
+Exclude underlying endometrial pathology (e.g., polyps or cancer) prior to the insertion of LILETTA in patients with persistent or uncharacteristic bleeding because irregular bleeding/spotting is common during the first months of LILETTA use and may preclude adequate assessment after insertion.
+LILETTA is contraindicated in patients with uterine bleeding of unknown etiology.

 Exclude underlying congenital or acquired uterine anomalies, including fibroids, that distort the uterine cavity and would be incompatible with correct IUS placement [see Contraindications (4)].